bkamins/bkamins.github.io/_posts/2022-09-16-benchmarking.md

 your code by running the same task many times.

 In the post I use Julia 1.8.1, BenchmarkTools.jl 1.3.1, and Plots.jl 1.32.1.
+The machine I used has Intel(R) Core(TM) i7–10850H CPU @ 2.70GHz 2.71 GHz processor.

 # Modern CPUs learn the task they are asked to execute